-The program includes a city tour of Guayaquil, a field trip to Parque Historico, overnight excursion to Cuenca and Inca ruins, and a 3-day field trip to Quito and surrounding area.
+The program includes a city tour of Guayaquil, a field trip to Parque Historico and a field trip to Cuenca.
+An overnight excursion to Quito is also included with Academic Year, Quarter, Summer Session and Summer Term programs.
 Transportation, lodging and admission for planed activities are included in the program fee.
 KEI reserves the right to change planned excursions for destinations of equal value and interest.
 Excursions may change based on availability, local festivals and interest.
 Academic year and multiple term students participate on planned excursions during their first term of study.

 Guayaquil City Tour (day activity)